 Who Is The Founder Of Gestalt Psychology?

-Max Wertheimer founded the Gestalt movement and became the first Gestalt psychologist.
-Additional credit may go to psychologists like Wolfgang Köhler, Kurt Koffka, Kurt Goldstein, and Fritz.
+Max Wertheimer founded the Gestalt psychology movement and became the first Gestalt psychologist.
+Additional credit may go to psychologists like Wolfgang Köhler, Kurt Koffka, Kurt Goldstein, and Fritz Perls, all of whom founded Gestalt psychology in practice.
 Later researchers in Gestalt psychology were Kurt Lewin, Rudolf Arnheim, and Hans Wallach.

 Max Wertheimer wrote "Experimentelle Studien über das Sehen von Bewegung" (Experimental Studies of the Perception of Movement) in 1912, which became an eminent "textbook" of Gestalt psychology.
 Wertheimer worked in conjunction with psychologists Köhler and Koffka to develop the theory.
 Wertheimer also proved how Gestalt principles could be used to explain problems in ethics, the nature of truth, and political behavior.